 If you’re looking for more information about virtual fundraising and events, check out the following resources:

-- Nonprofit Event Software: 12 Stellar Providers to Know.
+- 9 of the Best All-in-One Nonprofit CRM Software Solutions.
 Even if your event is online, you still need access to the best event planning software to host effectively.
 Check out our top picks.

 - Multi-Channel Fundraising: What Your Nonprofit Needs to Know.
 Fundraising is most effective when you employ multiple channels to reach your supporters.
 Here’s our guide to doing so.